 Retinoid is a blanket term for the family of Vitamin A derivatives…The ingredients reigning supreme over all the rest.
-Retinoids are considered the gold standard for topical anti-aging ingredients as well as powerhouses for treating acne, sun damage, enlarged pores and overall dull complexions.
+Retinoids are considered the gold standard for reducing the appearance of wrinkles as well as being powerhouses for treating acne, sun damage, enlarged pores and overall dull complexions.

 THE ULTIMATE MULTI-TASKERS

 Retinoids have been around for decades and have extensive bodies of safety data and research backing them up.
 They work by boosting collagen synthesis, increasing elasticity, and speeding cellular turnover, a natural process that slows as we age.
 With consistent use, they are capable of significant changes over time.

 Slowing down the process of aging by increasing the production of collagen and thickening the deeper layer of skin resulting in a noticeable reduction in fine lines and wrinkles.